tboulord/web-app-playwright-test/README.md

 The `tests/` directory is organised so contributors can immediately find the right building blocks:

-- `tests/e2e/` hosts cross-browser UI scenarios that interact with the product via real browsers.
+- `tests/e2e/` hosts cross-browser UI scenarios that interact with the product via real browsers, currently Desktop Chromium and Mobile Safari via the iPhone 12 emulation profile.
   Reusable page objects live under `tests/e2e/pom/` (`LoginPage`, `DashboardPage`, `CampaignListPage`, `NewCampaignPage`, `CampaignDetailPage`) to keep the specs declarative and resilient to DOM changes.